RandyKnapp/ValheimMods/EpicLoot/info.md

     * **ExcludedItemTypes:** This effect may only be rolled on items that are not one of the types on this list.
     * **AllowedRarities:** This effect may only be rolled on an item of one of these rarities.
 Options are: `Magic, Rare, Epic, Legendary`
     * **ExcludedRarities:** This effect may only be rolled on an item that is not of one of these rarities.
     * **AllowedSkillTypes:** This effect may only be rolled on an item that uses one of these skill types.
-Options are: `Swords, Knives, Clubs, Polearms, Spears, Blocking, Axes, Bows, Unarmed, Pickaxes, WoodCutting`
+Options are: `Swords, Knives, Clubs, Polearms, Spears, Blocking, Axes, Bows, Unarmed, Pickaxes`
     * **ExcludedSkillTypes:** This effect may only be rolled on an item that does not use one of these skill types.
     * **AllowedItemNames:** This effect may only be rolled on an item with one of these names.
 Use the unlocalized shared name, i.e.: `$item_sword_iron`
     * **ExcludedItemNames:** This effect may only be rolled on an item that does not have one of these names.